ABOUT uS

 Euphonium

 I started playing the euphonium as an instrument for marching band because I wasn’t able to march bassoon.
 At first, I found myself disliking the euphonium, as I was constantly comparing it to my experience playing bassoon, which I am much better at, and was upset that I couldn’t get the range of sounds and richness of tone out of a euphonium that I could a bassoon.
 Gradually over the past few years, however, I have found that I have started to enjoy the euphonium more and more.
-I began taking some lessons on it as well, making me realize that will a little bit of work and specific practice, I could improve a lot, and I have learned that the euphonium can really be an incredible instrument.
+I began taking some lessons on it as well, making me realize that with a little bit of work and specific practice, I could improve a lot, and I have learned that the euphonium can really be an incredible instrument.
 I hope to continue improving on it and learning more about it as I do so.

 Hammered Dulcimer